rotanpuolikas/irc-rat/README.md

 To compile on Windows, use mingw with the flags "-lws2_32 --static".
 This is to ensure the proper .dll files are included in the executable.

+# DEFAULTS

+The default port for clients is 42069 (real funny, i know) I might add a port selection system.
+Who knows.

+# COMMANDS

+/exit exits

+/channel (int) changes your channel to the channel specified in the (int) part.

 -- rotta